 Mrs Macquarie’s Point

-Riding past the Royal Botanical Gardens to Mrs Macquarie’s Point was next.
+This led them to ride along Art Gallery Road, past the Royal Botanical Gardens to Mrs Macquarie’s Point was next.
 It has beautiful views looking west towards the Sydney Opera House and the Sydney Harbour Bridge.
 They ride past Mrs Macquarie’s Chair.
 Mrs Macquarie’s Chair is an exposed sandstone rock cut into the shape of a bench, on a peninsula in Sydney Harbour.
 It was hand carved by convicts in 1810, for Elizabeth Macquarie, the wife of Major-General Lachlan Macquarie, Governor of NSW.
-The Art Gallery of NSW is also on this road and is just beautiful to ride past.
+The Art Gallery of NSW is also along this road, it’s beautiful historic sandstone buildings were built between 1896 and 1909.

 Next, they rode through the inner eastern suburb of Woolloomoolloo and past the famous Harry Cafe De Wheels.
 Harry’s Café de Wheels has been serving customers for over 80 years.
 They make delicious pies, hotdogs and more.
-Continuing on, they rode through the infamous Kings Cross, though it has calmed down a lot since it’s heyday – home of the famous and huge Coca Cola sign.
-Kings Cross is also home to nightclubs and ladies of the night though it is not nearly as raunchy as it was in the 1970s (apparently).
-So far, the Harley and trike birthday transfer was a lot of fun.
+Then it was up the hill and through Kings Cross.

 Eastern suburbs